tfausak/tfausak.github.io/_posts/2013-05-10-upgrading-to-bcrypt.md

 We want to jump straight to the best case scenario and start using bcrypt.
-Three things are necessary to get that done: add another field to the account model; add a handful of new methods; and modify the authenticate model.
+Three things are necessary to get that done: add another field to the user model; add a handful of new methods; and modify the authenticate model.

-Up first is adding a new field to the account model.
+Up first is adding a new field to the user model.
 We need to store the derived key bcrypt generates.
 A simple migration takes care of this step:

 {% highlight ruby %}
-class AddBcryptHashToAccount < ActiveRecord::Migration
+class AddBcryptHashToUser < ActiveRecord::Migration
   def change
-    add_column :accounts, :bcrypt_hash, :string
+    add_column :users, :bcrypt_hash, :string
   end
 end
 {% endhighlight %}

 Now we need a couple utility functions.
-They'll allow us to see which accounts use bcrypt, set the password, and compare strings against it.
+They'll allow us to see which users use bcrypt, set the password, and compare strings against it.
 These all require the [bcrypt-ruby][3] gem, so add `gem 'bcrypt-ruby'` to you Gemfile.

 {% highlight ruby %}
 require 'bcrypt'
-class Account < ActiveRecord::Base
+class User < ActiveRecord::Base
   include BCrypt
   def bcrypt?
     bcrypt_hash.present?